ruida-si/ruida-si/README.md

 ## 🩺 Nursing Experience (7 years)

-Worked in psychiatry & rehabilitation, developing skills in precision, empathy, and adaptability in high-pressure settings.
+Specialized in Neuroscience & Rehabilitation, honing a high level of precision, empathy, and adaptability while working in fast-paced, high-pressure environments.
+Strong track record of delivering exceptional patient care, supporting both physical and mental recovery processes, and collaborating with interdisciplinary teams to promote holistic well-being.

 ---